-[Notice PIH 2023-04 and FYI FAQs]
+[Notice PIH 2023-04; FYI FAQs; Notice PIH 2025-08]

-HC must use the HCV waiting list for the FYI program.
 Youth already on the HCV program may not be transferred to an FYI voucher since they are not homeless or at-risk of homelessness.

-Once a referral is made, HC must compare the list of PCWA referrals to its HCV waiting list to determine if any applicants on the PCWA's referral list are already on HC's HCV waiting list.
-Applicants already on HC's HCV waiting list retain the order of their position on the list.
-Applicants not already on HC's HCV waiting list must be placed on the HCV waiting list.
+Once a referral is made, HC must compare the list of PCWA referrals to its waiting list to determine if any applicants on the PCWA's referral list are already on HC's waiting list.
+Applicants already on HC's waiting list retain the order of their position on the list.
+Applicants not already on HC's waiting list must be placed on the HCV waiting list.